riboseinc/ribose-ruby/README.md

 ### Members

-The members endpoint are space specific, to retrieve the member details under any specific space we can use this interface.
+The members endpoint are Space-specific.

+To retrieve the member details under any specific Space, we can use this interface.

 ### List of Members

-To retrieve the list of members, we can use the following interface.
+To retrieve the list of members,

 ```ruby
 Ribose::Member.all(space_id, options)